 nitrofurantoin (Ralodantin, Macrodantin), a medicine used to treat urinary tract infections

-cyclosporin (Neoral, Sandimmun, Cysporin), a medicine used to suppress the immune system
+ciclosporin (Neoral, Sandimmun, Cysporin), a medicine used to suppress the immune

 glibenclamide, a medicine used to treat diabetes

 metronidazole (such as Flagyl, Metrogyl), a medicine used to treat various types of

 non-steroidal anti-inflammatory drugs (NSAIDs), medicines used to relieve pain, swelling